SolnBenchmark/Benchmark/README.md

 The participant submits the estimated SOLN image.

-The quality of a submitted SOLN image is evaluated by RMSMD in comparison with the true emitter locations.
+The precision of a submitted SOLN image is evaluated by RMSMD in comparison with the true emitter locations.

 The rank and RMSMD of a participant algorithm are listed in the leaderboards.